ClaytonSiby/helm_algorithms_n_sql/README.md

 - the sql stuff is in the `/sql` directory

 - **NB** make sure your virtual environment is well set and is activated, please refer to the setup instrucitons above

+- **IMPORTANT** please read through the SQL setup instructions included in the shared documents.
+Thank you!